 - The status will give updates on the controller status

 - The Rain Sensor will indicate if the sensor is disabled, wet or dry

 Spruce Valve App Controls

-Each enables zone will create a valve device.
-This can be used to turn on or off each zone independently.
+Each zone can be turned on or off each zone independently.

 - Turn on or off a zone at any time.

 - The slider will set how long the zone will stay on before automatically turning off.

 After going through settings to setup times and other options, the schedule will be set to turn on using the SmartThings Automation options.

 - Follow the device setup previously mentioned in this article to enable zones and set times for each zone.

 - In the SmartThings app go to add + and select Automation.